-The American Academy of Pediatrics believes a child's medical care is best provided face-to-face.
+A child's medical care is best provided face-to-face.
 In certain situations, however, video visits and other telehealth tools used by your pediatrician's office (also known as your “medical home") can be a good option.
 For some families, it can provide access to high-quality pediatric services they could not otherwise get.

-Hospitals.
-If a pediatric service is not available in your area, telehealth can be used to remotely connect you with a specialist.
+If your child needs a pediatric service but it's not available in your area, telehealth can connect you with a specialist remotely.

-Emergency Situations: Many areas, including some rural communities, may not have immediate access to doctors that are specially trained to take care of children in an emergency.
-When a sick child comes to the hospital in one of these areas, a pediatric specialist can be available immediately to help the medical staff stabilize and treat the child before transporting them to a pediatric center or children's hospital.
+Emergency situations.
+Many areas, like rural communities, do not have doctors onsite who are trained to treat children in an emergency.
+When this happens, telehealth services give immediate access to pediatric specialists in other communities who can help the medical staff stabilize and treat children before they are transported to a pediatric center or children's hospital.

-Outpatient Visits: A child with a health issue may live in an area that is far away from their specialist.
-There are some options for these children to visit a local hospital and connect remotely with their doctor to receive care without having to travel long distances.
+Outpatient visits.
+If your child has a health issue but you live far away from their specialist, you may be able to visit a local hospital and connect remotely with the doctor to receive care without having to travel long distances.

-Special Services: Video visits may be available for physical therapy, speech therapy, hearing screenings, nutritional counseling and breastfeeding consultations and other special services that might otherwise require long trips by children and their parents.
+Special services.
+In some areas, video visits are being used for physical therapy, speech therapy, hearing screenings, nutrition counseling and other special services that might otherwise require long trips by children and their parents.

-Schools.
 Some communities offer telehealth services in their schools.
-These programs have tools for the school nurse to conduct a video visit with a doctor or nurse practitioner to diagnose and treat common ailments such as ear infections, strep throat, sprained ankles, and common colds.
-The parent can be included on the visit as well.
-A virtual visit can help the school nurse determine which children need to be seen in person by their pediatrician or in the emergency room.
+These programs have tools for the school nurse to have a video visit with a doctor or nurse practitioner to diagnose and treat issues like ear infections, strep throat, sprained ankles, and common colds.
+Parents can be included on the visit as well.
+These virtual visits help the school nurse know when children need to be seen in person by their pediatrician or in the emergency room.

-At Home.
 This type of telehealth is being used more often as a way to see your pediatrician for certain exams that don't require an in-person visit.
-You can use your own device such as a smartphone, tablet or computer to connect to a provider to diagnose and treat common, non-urgent conditions.
+You can use your own device such as a smartphone, tablet or computer to connect to your pediatrician to diagnose and treat common, non-urgent conditions.
 There are many companies that offer these services, but not all of them are certified in pediatrics.
-For guidelines about how to evaluate which services may be right for you and your child.
-See
+Ask your pediatrician's office if they offer telehealth services.

 How does a video visit work?

-During a video visit, a physician or other medical provider uses video conferencing to connect with you and your child.
-The doctor can ask you about your child's symptoms, just like in a face-to-face visit.
+During a video visit, your child's doctor can see your child ask you about your child's symptoms, just like in a face-to-face visit.
 Your child can be examined via video, using tools such as:

-Smartphones, tablets and desktop computers: Any device with a camera and internet or WiFi connection can be used for telehealth.
+Smartphones, tablets and computers.
+Any device with a camera and internet or WiFi connection can be used for telehealth.
 Hospitals and schools usually have high-quality cameras to ensure the most accurate exam.
 For home-based telehealth, you can use the camera on your own device.

-Video visits also make it possible for the doctor to look at your child's activity level, breathing, interaction and general state of health with the video feed.
-Extra tools, as discussed below, can be used for a more specialized exam on your child.
-If the doctor thinks the virtual visit is not adequate to diagnose your child, they may recommend you come into the office or go to urgent care or emergency room.
+Video visits also make it possible for the doctor to look at your child's activity level, breathing, interaction and general state of health.
+If the doctor thinks the video visit is not giving them enough information to diagnose your child, they may recommend you come into the office or go to urgent care or the emergency room.